FinCEN Files: Impact

-On 21 September 2020 numerous bank stocks plunged as a result of the leaks.
-HSBC shares dropped to lowest levels in 25 years.
+On 21 September 2020, numerous bank stocks plunged as a result of the leaks.
+HSBC shares dropped to the lowest levels in 25 years.

 In June 2021 an employee of the Financial Crimes Enforcement Network named Natalie Mayflower Sours Edwards admitted to leaking the SARs to BuzzFeed News, which was subsequently acknowledged by Buzzfeed News.
 She was sentenced to six months in federal prison for leaking other SAR's documents, but maintained she did so as a whistle-blower to highlight alleged corruption in the government.

 The series was named a finalist for the Pulitzer Prize in the international category in 2021.